When COVID-19 started to wreak havoc in 2020, the number of digital nomads in the US increased by nearly 50% from 2019.

 It varies from person to person.
 Some digital nomads (22%) typically spend 1–2 weeks in one place, while others (11%) can enjoy one destination for as long as 1–2 months.

 How many hours do digital nomads work?

 Digital nomads work 46 hours weekly on average.
 Some (36%) freelance for multiple companies, 33% own their business, while others (21%) work as regular employees for one company.

-Which country is best for a digital nomad in 2022?
+Which country is best for a digital nomad?

 Indonesia is a top-ranked destination for digital nomads looking for long stays.
 Other digital nomads’ favorite destinations include Mexico, Thailand, and Spain.